PIC18 Microcontroller: What It Is and How to Use it

 PIC18F452 Pin Configuration

-The images above show the various pin configuration for the PIC18 microcontroller.
+The images above show the various pin configurations for the PIC18 microcontroller.

 Alternatives for The P1C18F452